area9innovation/flow9/tools/dsl/readme.md

 Built in actions include:
 - nil for the empty list
 - cons for appending to a list
+- reverse for reversing a list on the stack
 - swap for swapping two elements on the stack
 - drop for dropping an element on the stack
 - true for DslBool(true)